Skip to main content

 Minutes 25-30: Confirm action items and owners for the week.

 No slide decks.
 No 90-minute strategy discussions.
 The discipline lives in the weekly rhythm, not the meeting length.
-Across eight engagements, companies that adopted this Monday cadence course-corrected on pipeline problems an average of 3.2 weeks faster than those reviewing monthly.
+In PMGuru's operating view, teams on a weekly cadence course-correct on pipeline and conversion issues weeks sooner than teams that only review the same numbers monthly.

 I got this wrong once.
-At a $20M e-commerce platform in 2023, I ran the meeting with 12 metrics instead of 5.
+At a mid-market e-commerce platform, I ran the meeting with 12 metrics instead of 5.
 The meeting ballooned to 75 minutes.
 Nobody prepared because nobody could own 12 numbers.
 Attendance dropped by week 3.
-I cut it back to 5 metrics, and the meeting held at 28 minutes for the rest of the engagement.
+I cut it back to 5 metrics, and the meeting held under 30 minutes for the rest of the engagement.
 The lesson: the operating cadence has to be light enough that people show up every week.

 Get the Growth Diagnostic Framework